 - Now add powdered rock salt, jaggery, guggilam, black mud, and honey.

-- Store the ointment in a container with lid.
+- Store the ointment in a container with a lid.

 - Apply this cream to your cracked heels daily once or twice, as needed.